- Signs and Symptoms

 Osteoarthritis affects structures throughout the joint.
 The cartilage, the slippery tissue that covers the ends of bones in a joint, begins to break down and wear away.
 This allows bones to rub together, eventually causing inflammation and pain.

 There are more than 100 kinds of arthritis, which literally means joint inflammation.
-According to the Centers for Disease Control and Prevention (CDC), about 46 million Americans are afflicted, and 27 million have osteoarthritis, by far the most common form, especially among older people.
+According to the Centers for Disease Control and Prevention (CDC), about 54.4 million (one in four) Americans are afflicted, and 27 million have osteoarthritis, by far the most common form, especially among older people.
 Sometimes called degenerative joint disease, osteoarthritis accounts for most of the hip and knee replacement surgeries performed in the United States.
 As with other types of arthritis, women are at higher risk than men for the condition.

-Unlike so me other forms of arthritis, osteoarthritis only affects joints, not internal organs.
-Rheumatoid arthritis—the second most common form of arthritis—affects other parts of the body besides the joints.
-It causes inflammation and may make people feel sick, tired and so me times feverish, among other symptoms.
+Unlike some other forms of arthritis, osteoarthritis only affects joints, not internal organs.
+Rheumatoid arthritis—another common form of arthritis—affects other parts of the body besides the joints.
+It causes inflammation and may make people feel sick, tired and sometimes feverish, among other symptoms.

 Some younger people get osteoarthritis from a joint injury, but osteoarthritis most often occurs in people over 40.
-In fact, at least 80 percent of people over age 55 have x-ray evidence of osteoarthritis in at least one joint, and approximately one-third have symptoms of the disease.
+In fact, at least 80 percent of people over age 55 have X-ray evidence of osteoarthritis in at least one joint, but not all of them have symptoms of the disease.
 Since the number of older Americans is increasing, so is the number of people with osteoarthritis.
 Before age 55, more men have the condition (often the result of a sports or work injury), while after age 55, osteoarthritis is more common in women.

 Osteoarthritis affects each person differently.
 In some people, it progresses quickly; in others, the symptoms develop slowly and may be stable for many years.
 Researchers do not yet know what causes the disease, but they suspect a combination of factors in the body and in the environment.
 Genetics, weight and stresses on the joints from certain jobs, hobbies or other activities may affect the disease and how a person reacts to it.

 Usually, osteoarthritis develops slowly.
-Early in the course of the disease, joints may ache after physical work or exercise.
-Osteoarthritis can occur in any joint, but most often occurs at the joints in the hands, hips and knees.
+Early on, joints may ache after physical work or exercise.
+Osteoarthritis can occur in any joint but most often occurs at the joints in the hands, hips and knees.

 - Hands: Osteoarthritis of the fingers is the one type of the disease that seems to be predominantly hereditary.
 More women than men have it, and risk increases after menopause.
 Small, bony knobs appear on the end joints of the fingers.
 They are called Heberden's nodes.
 Similar knobs (called Bouchard's nodes) can appear on the middle joints of the fingers.
 Fingers can become enlarged and gnarled and may ache or be stiff and numb.
 The base of the thumb joint is also commonly affected by osteoarthritis.
 This kind of osteoarthritis can be helped by medications, splints or heat treatment.